ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 ### Live migration

 QEMU **does not send CPUID data in the live migration stream** when live migrating.
+QEMU generates the CPUID data again on the migration destination.
 This has consequences for live migration safety, because any QEMU changes that affects the resulting CPUID data can make CPUID flags change during live migration, which may have unexpected consequences for guests.

 QEMU normally don't change guest-visible CPUID data accross QEMU versions, but the exceptions are: